 Some impressive achievements come to mind when we think of Woodrow Wilson.
-This was the president that brought the United States into the First World War as part of the “Big Four” and would be influential in global peace and politics.
+He brought the United States into the First World War as part of the “Big Four” and would be greatly influential in global peace and politics.

-Women also gained the right to vote during his time in office.
-But, there is more to the presidency than these last three years and more stories that create a more well-rounded picture of the man.
-There was so much more that occurred during his two terms.
-Still, if we are going to tell his story, we have to lead with the war effort.
+Women also gained the right to vote during President Wilson’s time in the White House.
+But, there is more to the presidency than these last three years and more stories that create a more well-rounded picture of the man who was president.

 Woodrow Wilson and the First World War.

-Wilson is best known for his role in the First World War towards the end of his presidency.
-So much of what would transpire between April 1917 and the end of the second term would ensure Wilson’s place in the history books.
+Wilson is best known as president for his role in the First World War.
+However, so much of what would transpire between April 1917 and the end of the second term would ensure Wilson’s place in the history books.

-The Four Nations, also known as the Big Four, related to four Allied powers at the latter stages of the First World War and leading into peacetime negotiations.
-Wilson was joined by Georges Clemenceau, Vittorio Emanuele, and David Lloyd George.
-They met at the Paris Peace Conference of 1919 to determine the terms of peace.
+The Four Nations led peacetime negotiations.
+Wilson was joined by Georges Clemenceau of France, Vittorio Emanuele of Italy, and David Lloyd George of Great Britain.
+They met at the Paris Peace Conference of 1919 to determine peace terms after the Great War with Germany.

-Together they worked on a peaceful resolution and how to deal with Germany in the years to come.
-It would take six months of negotiations, but they finally came up with a treaty that would be accepted.
+It would take six months of negotiations, but they finally came up with a treaty they thought was both effective and would be accepted.

-The Treaty of Versailles became one of the most important peace-time documents in history, and certainly the most significant to that date that a United States President had played a part in.
+The Treaty of Versailles became one of the most important peace-time documents in history and undoubtedly the most significant that a United States President had played a part in up until that date.

-The treaty detailed the conditions of Germany’s surrender on the condition of ratification by Germany and the three allied powers.
-It was signed on June 28th, 1919, and come into effect the following January.
+The treaty detailed the conditions of Germany’s surrender on the state of ratification by Germany and the three allied powers.
+It was signed on June 28th, 1919, and came into effect the following January.
 The most controversial part of the treaty was the idea of the War Guilt clause, forcing Germany to take full responsibility for all loss and damage.

-The 14 points and subsequent formation of the League of Nations.
+The 14 points and formation of the League of Nations

-While much of the attention remains on Wilson’s efforts in Europe, we can’t overlook the effort undertaken in the US.
-There was a big demand for resources and men to send over the Atlantic to help the war effort.
+While much of the attention remains on Wilson’s efforts in Europe, we can’t overlook the action undertaken in the US.
+There was a significant demand for resources and men to send over the Atlantic to help the war effort.
 Those that didn’t join the fight in the armed forces could help on the farms and factories.

-Wilson needed to ensure he had a good team behind him dealing with domestic needs.
-This included an impressive food program under future president Herbert Hoover that eliminated the need for rationing.
+Wilson needed to ensure he had an excellent team to deal with domestic needs.
+This included an impressive food program under future president Herbert Hoover that eliminated rationing.

 It is also interesting to note that Wilson is often attributed with introducing Daylight Saving Time during this period.
-However, this was largely the work of Hoover.
+However, this was primarily the work of Hoover.

 Wilson’s influence in global affairs didn’t start and end with the war in Europe.
-The president had put himself forward as someone against the colonization of the world and America’s unnecessary power over other nations.
+Instead, the president had put himself forward as someone against the world’s colonization and America’s unnecessary power over other nations.

-As such, he would go on to sign the Jones Act in 1916.
+As such, he would sign the Jones Act in 1916.
 This law ensured that the people of the Philippines could now lead with their own rule and autonomous government.
-This would allow for a long process towards independence, which was finally realized in 1946.
+This would allow for a long process towards independence, finally realized in 1946.

 Then came the Jones Act of 1917, which would offer similar autonomy to Puerto Rico.
 The United States had acquired Puerto Rico during the Spanish-American War.
-This act would allow for the creation of a Senate and gave citizen status to those from the island.
+This act would allow for creating a Senate and gave citizen status to those from the island.

 On the other hand, there was the decision to acquire the Danish West Indies and claim those as the new United States Virgin Islands.
 This also occurred in 1916.

-Wilson vetoed on the grounds that he believed that those that were poor and illiterate could still integrate into American society.
-However, there are also reports that he disliked the mixing of races and nationalities and felt it was damaging for the next generation of Americans.
+Wilson vetoed because he believed that poor and illiterate people could still integrate into American society.
+However, there are also reports that he disliked mixing races and nationalities and felt it was damaging for the next generation of Americans.